bradfeehan/derelict/README.md

 vm.exists?               # does the connection define a "web" VM? vm.state                 # current VM state (:running, :not_created...)
-vm.running?              # whether the VM is currently running or not vm.up                    # runs "vagrant up" for this VM only
+vm.running?              # whether the VM is currently running or not vm.up!                   # runs "vagrant up" for this VM only vm.halt!                 # runs "vagrant halt" for this VM only vm.destroy!              # runs "vagrant destroy --force" for this VM vm.reload!               # runs "vagrant reload" for this VM only
 ```